fr4iser90/YouTube-Algorithm-Manager/README.md

 # YouTube Algorithm Manager

+## ⚠️ Disclaimer ⚠️

+This browser extension automates interactions with YouTube for research and content analysis.
+However, using automated scripts to interact with websites like YouTube may violate their terms of service.

+**RISK OF ACCOUNT BAN:** The use of this extension could be detected by YouTube as bot activity, which may result in a temporary or permanent ban of your YouTube account.

+**USE AT YOUR OWN RISK:** You are solely responsible for any consequences that may arise from using this extension, including the loss of your YouTube account.
+The author of this extension is not liable for any damages or losses.

+---

 ## 📋 Overview
 This project is a web application designed to train and manage YouTube's recommendation algorithm using a browser extension.
 It allows users to create custom presets, save profiles, and interact with YouTube in real-time to influence their recommendations.